pliddy-com/recipes-next/README.md

 Fonts are another resource that can have significant impact on page performance and metrics like Web Vitals.
 Having both serif and sans-serif font families with bold and italic options can provide an endless number of design options.
 The price for this flexibility is loading 4 separate typefaces for each font family.
 Since font files can be up to 500 kB each, just loading the mentioned can mean 8 requests with 2MB of payload.

-To address the font performance issues in this application, several choices were made:
+To address the font performance issues in this application, several decisions were made:

-- **Variable weight TrueType** fonts were selected from Google Fonts.
-Instead of the traditional format with one font file for each weight, variable weight fonts have one file that can render multiple font weights, from thin to extra bold.
+- **Variable weight** TrueType fonts were selected.
+Instead of a traditional format with one font file for each weight, variable weight fonts have one file that can render multiple font weights, from thin to extra bold.
 This capability reduces both the number of requests and payload size for font loading.
-For this application, serif and sans-serif variable fonts were chosen, providing several weights for both font families with just 542 kB of font resources.
+In this application, serif and sans-serif variable fonts were chosen, providing several weights for both font families with just 542 kB of font resources.

 - **Italic font variants** were eliminated from the design system.
 Since there was no overwhelming use case for the use of italics, there is no need to request an additional font file with its additional performance impact.

-- Fonts are **self-hosted** as part of the application deployment on the AWS CDN.
+- Fonts are **self-hosted** as part of the application deployment on the CDN.
 This enables font files to be delivered with the same performance level as the rest of the static site files instead of relying on the availability of a 3rd-party font hosting service.

-- **Preload** tags for font files are injected into the `html` document's `head` section so typefaces are available when styles are applied during page rendering without having to wait for a blocked resource to load on-demand.
+- **Preload** tags for font files are injected into the `<html />` document's `<head />` section so typefaces are available when styles are applied during page rendering without having to wait for a blocked resource to load.

 ### Styling

-Using **Material UI** as a styled component library provides a wide assortment of pre-configured UI components that reduces the need to develop basic display and interactive components from scratch.
+Using **Material UI** as a component library provides a wide assortment of pre-configured UI components and reduces the need to develop basic display and interactive components from scratch.
 In order to create a unique look and feel, these components need to have some level of custom styling.

-This application uses Material UI's **custom theme** functionality to define styling.
-This approach requires defining all style definitions in TypeScript source files as part of the functional code base, as opposed to creating a set of separate `css` resources.
+This application uses a Material UI **custom theme** to define styling.
+This approach allows the definition of all styles in TypeScript source files as part of the functional code base, as opposed to creating a set of separate `css` resources.

 The benefit of using a Material UI theme is that the required styling for a statically generated page is embedded in the html markup, instead of requiring one or more network requests to external CSS resources.